doughahn/unofficial-opf-guides/docs/foundry-basics.md

 # Foundry Basics

-It is worth noting that Foundry has deep documentaiotn, built by their community, [on their website](https://foundryvtt.com/kb/).
-This guide is ment to serve as a very brief overview to help players acclimate the the basics.
+It is worth noting that Foundry has deep documentation, built by their community, [on their website](https://foundryvtt.com/kb/).
+This guide is meant to serve as a very brief overview to help players acclimate the the basics.

 ## System Requirements